-Professional fees include amounts paid to Malaspina Consultants Inc., a company owned by Robert McMorran, a previous director of the Company.
-Malaspina Consultants Inc. ceased to be a related party on September 23, 2016 as Robert McMorran stepped down from being a director of the Company.
+Professional fees include amounts paid to Malaspina Consultants Inc., a company owned by Robert McMorran, a former director of the Company and in which the CFO, Carmen Amezquita Hernandez, is an associate.

 Salaries and benefits include amounts paid to Greg Crowe, President and Chief Executive Officer of the Company.